nataliadalomba/space-shooter/docs/Microtasks.md

 <br />

 Misc:
-1. Update all getter and setter methods as well as setting variables manually.
-Use properties instead.
-2. Break up Player class.
+1. See if I can remove the Wave Attack script from the Player.
-3. Learn new input system.
+2. Learn new input system.
-4. Change font in game.
+3. Fix delay in movement.